Find out about Derwen College: an Ofsted Outstanding independent specialist college based in Gobowen, near Oswestry, Shropshire.

 About Visit Derwen

-Derwen College is currently closed to visitors following recent Government advice.
-We hope to welcome you back to the Garden Centre, Garden Cafe, Aggie’s Art House, the Karten Print shop and The Orangery Restaurant in the not too distant future. all year round (opening times vary).
+The commercial outlets at Derwen College remain closed to visitors and we will update when this situation changes.
+We hope to welcome you back to the Garden Centre, Garden Cafe, Aggie’s Art House, the Karten Print shop and The Orangery Restaurant in the not too distant future.

 The outlets at Derwen provide valuable work placements for our students.
 When the College commercial area reopens, you can support our students on their learning journey by visiting the outlets.